Visual Neuroscience group (Richard van Wezel),

 optical recording with voltage indicators or calcium indicators; optogenetics;

 Since this September, 2021, I also have a teaching duty as an Education Development Officer of Radboud University.
 I teach neuroscience at the science faculty.
-As start, I am working on the teaching materials for "Comparative Physiology" course.
-I will also join the teaching at "Neurons and Synapses" soon.
+I teach at "Comparative Physiology" course and "Neurons and Synapses".

 natural image statistics reflecting global configurations